ekapolc/nlp_course/gcloud/machine_create.md

 After getting access to the image, use gcloud SDK to create the instance with the command

 ```
-gcloud compute instances create homework --image NLP --image-project august-ensign-168512 --no-boot-disk-auto-delete --machine-type n1-standard-8 --zone asia-east1-a
+gcloud compute instances create homework --image nlp --image-project august-ensign-168512 --no-boot-disk-auto-delete --machine-type n1-standard-8 --zone asia-east1-a
 ```

-*--image-project* refers to my GCloud account, where you will be grabbing the VM image *NLP* from.
+*--image-project* refers to my GCloud account, where you will be grabbing the VM image *nlp* from.

 If this completes successfully, you should see an instance in the GCloud web console.